Marine Mammal Commission

 Threats to the Population

-Ongoing threats to Barataria Bay dolphins include chronic disease and reproductive failure in dolphins that were exposed to oil from the DWH spill, and interactions with commercial and recreational fisheries.
-However, the greatest threat to the Barataria Bay dolphin population comes from building and operating the Mid-Barataria Sediment Diversion (MBSD) project in Plaquemines Parish, Louisiana.
-The MBSD project will divert water and sediment from the Mississippi River into the northern portion of Barataria Bay.
-The goal of the project is to rebuild marshland that has been eroding for decades due to oil and gas extraction, canal excavations, extreme weather events, subsidence, and sea level rise.
-However, operation of the MBSD will also significantly alter the dolphins’ estuarine habitat by adding large amounts of freshwater into the bay and thereby lowering its salinity.
+The Mid-Barataria Sediment Diversion (MBSD) project, previously proposed by the State of Louisiana to divert water and sediment from the Mississippi River into the northern portion of Barataria Bay, also threatened the Barataria Bay dolphins, but the project was terminated in 2025.
+The goal of the project was to rebuild marshland that has been eroding for decades due to oil and gas extraction, canal excavations, extreme weather events, subsidence, and sea level rise.
+However, operation of the MBSD would have also significantly altered the dolphins’ estuarine habitat by adding large amounts of freshwater into the bay and thereby lowering its salinity.

 What the Commission Is Doing

+When the Louisiana Mid-Barataria Sediment Diversion (MBSD) project was first proposed as a Deepwater Horizon oil spill restoration activity in 2015, the Marine Mammal Commission identified threats to the Barataria Bay dolphin population posed by the project.
 The Commission provided detailed comments on its concerns and suggested alternative approaches to entities responsible for planning, reviewing, and approving the MBSD project, including the Louisiana Coastal Protection and Restoration Authority, the Louisiana Deepwater Horizon Trustee Implementation Group, NOAA’s National Marine Fisheries Service, the U.S. Army Corps of Engineers, and the RESTORE Act Gulf Coast Ecosystem Restoration Council.
 Despite the Commission’s recommendations, the project was approved without the inclusion of additional measures to reduce adverse impacts on dolphins.
-Construction of the project began in August 2023.
+Construction of the project began in August 2023, but the project was ultimately terminated in 2025.
+The decision to terminate the project was made after Louisiana’s Coastal Protection and Restoration Authority (CPRA) determined that the project was no longer viable for a number of reasons, including ongoing litigation and the suspension of the U.S. Army Corps of Engineers permit for the project.

 Commission Reports and Publications